Manele: Etymology and usage

-Manele fashion
+Fashion

 Manelists have created a distinct image on the Romanian music scene, by showing their own fashion style.
 Many of the manelists use luxurious and casual, even styles combined altogether to form the specific manele fashion.
 Typical manele apparel includes flashy jewelry and affordable luxury clothing brands (such as Versace, Armani or Dolce & Gabbana) or certain sport brands (especially Nike).
 Such brands are an important part of manele culture, and they are even featured sometimes in lyrics.

 Public opinion

 Manele are a strongly disputed genre in Romania, with many representatives of Romanian upper-middle and intellectual class opposing this "musical" movement (and its popularization) mostly because of its usage of faulty grammar, overly simplistic or childish lyrics and subject matter and/or encouragement of demeaning behaviours towards other people, as well as an antisocial overall message.
-The fact that manele lyrics are considered by many to be rude and of poor taste, coupled with widespread racist feelings against Roma ethnics (Țigani/Gypsies), who account for the bulk of manele performers, has led to increasing hostility between fans and opponents.
+The fact that manele lyrics are considered by many to be rude and of poor taste, coupled with widespread racism against Romani, who account for the bulk of manele performers, has led to increasing hostility between fans and opponents.
 This has generated frequent conflicts between the two, often in the form of internet flame wars.

 In the media, manele have been repeatedly called by journalists and academics (such as the literary critic George Pruteanu) "pseudo-music", "pure stupidity, inculture and blah-blah" or even "society's bed-wetter".
 C. Tepercea, a National Audio-visual Board member who did a study on the genre for the board considered it "the genre for the mentally challenged" in an interview.
 Even proposals to ban this type of music have been voiced.

 Romani-Romanian classical musician and politician Mădălin Voicu distinguishes between the original genre and today's interpreters, calling their work "kitsch and bad taste", "bad merchandise, easy to sing, and only sold to fools at a high price", but considers them to be "harmful", "simple music and brain damaging", "a representation of the lack of musical culture in society" and "a fad that is poised to vanish in the future".